 It was exciting to be back on the road after a 3-month stay at the Voyager RV Resort (located in Tucson, AZ).

-I was behind the wheel for the first leg of our trip to Deming, N.M., and luckily the 208-mile drive was uneventful.
+I was behind the wheel for the first leg of our trip to Deming, New Mexico, and luckily the 208-mile drive was uneventful.

 (Harvest Hosts are a very cool program that allows RVers to stay free for one overnight at farms, museums, wineries, airports, and other businesses.
 We pay an annual fee of $35 for the benefit of staying in these unique settings.
 Parking your RV without electric hook-up or sewer hook-up is referred to as “Boondocking” or “Dry Camping”.
 When you see RVers parked in Walmart for the night, you have witnessed Boondocking.)